kedepot/keKit-Krita/README.md

 - If there's an Alpha layer, it will need to be manually converted to a *Transparency Mask* (RMB, convert...)
 - RMB the Alpha layer (as Group Transparency Mask) and select *Split-Alpha / Save as Merged*
   - As described the [Krita docs](https://docs.krita.org/en/reference_manual/layers_and_masks/split_alpha.html).
-- Note: The alpha layer will selected & named "makeTM-SplitAlphaMerged" as a reminder/guide ;>
+- Note: The alpha layer will be selected & named "makeTM-SplitAlphaMerged" as a reminder/guide ;>

 &nbsp;